Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dao ethnic people in Ngan Son commune harvest peaches.

-Taking us around the peach trees laden with fruit, Ms. Hoang Thi Hai, Director of Pac A Peach Cooperative, excitedly shared: The cooperative currently has 9 members, working with 5 households to plant and care for about 20 hectares of peaches, of which 15 hectares are in harvest season.
+Leading us around the peach trees laden with fruit, Ms. Hoang Thi Hai, Director of Pac A Peach Cooperative, excitedly shared: The cooperative currently has 9 members, working with 5 households to plant and care for about 20 hectares of peach trees, of which 15 hectares are in harvest season.
 Having only entered the harvest season for about half a month, we have sold more than 10 tons of fruit at a wholesale price of 30,000 VND/kg.

-Previously, each family's garden only had a few peach trees planted for decoration, blooming during Tet.
-When the fruit season came, people would pick and enjoy them as a rustic gift from the countryside, and if there was a surplus, they would bring them to the market to sell.
-Realizing that peaches are increasingly popular in the market and bring high economic value, people have expanded the area, concentrated planting into a commodity production area.
+Previously, each family's garden had only a few peach trees planted for decoration, blooming during Tet.
+When the fruit season came, people picked and enjoyed them as a rustic gift from the countryside, and if there was a surplus, they would bring them to the market to sell.
+Realizing that peaches are increasingly popular in the market and bring high economic value, people have expanded the area, concentrated planting into commodity production areas.
 Peaches of Pac A Peach Cooperative have been certified as 3-star OCOP since 2024.

 The local government has coordinated with Thai Nguyen University of Agriculture and Forestry to implement a scientific project to research, exploit and develop the genetic resources of Pac A Peach.
 Through the project, people have access to and apply scientific and technical advances in cultivation, contributing to improving product quality and increasing the economic value of this local specialty crop.